-If a landlord fails to bring an HMO up to the required standard, or fails to meet the fit and proper person criteria, the council can issue an Interim Management Order - IMO, which allows it to step in and manage the property.
+If the premises or management arrangements are unsuitable or the landlord or any proposed manager fails to meet the fit and proper person criteria, the council can issue an Interim Management Order - IMO, which allows it to step in and manage the property.
 The owner keeps their rights as an owner.